tanersener/ffmpeg-video-slideshow-scripts/README.md

 ## Description

 Each script creates a video slideshow using files inside `photos` folder.
-Transition scripts implements different transition effects and advanced scripts implements more complex animation like transitions/transformations.
+Transition scripts implement different transition effects and advanced scripts implement more complex animation like transitions/transformations.

 Output of all scripts is an `h264` encoded `MPEG-4` video.